toeb83/WineLabels/README.md

 ## Approach
 The first approach is to build parameters for the labels and to classify them with a random forest model (or similar approaches).
 Parameters might be:
--the proportion of background foreground colors
+* the proportion of background foreground colors
--the amount of colors
+* the amount of colors
--the font-type
+* the font-type
--the number of objects in the label
+* the number of objects in the label

 The second approach would be using  a neuronal network to do the  parametrization